Below you'll find some of the most commonly used terms in the 3D printing industry:

 A sprue is also the passage through which liquid material is introduced into a mold.
 Spruing is the skill of placing the guide markers for the production of cast objects.

-support material: In 3D printing, support material refers to any material generated during the printing process to allow for the accurate deposition of overhanging geometry.
-The kind of support material varies by 3D printing technology.
+Support material: Support material refers to any material generated during the printing process to allow for the accurate deposition of overhanging geometry.
+The kind of support material varies by technology.

-supported wire: A supported wire refers to a wire feature within a model that is supported on both of its ends; for example, in a 3D model of a ladder, the rungs would be considered supported wires.
+Supported wire: A wire feature within a model that is supported on both of its ends; for example, in a 3D model of a ladder, the rungs would be considered supported wires.

-texture map: A texture map is an image applied (mapped) to the surface of a shape or polygon.
-A texture map is used in full color printing to convey accurate color information to the surface of a print.
+Texture map: A texture map is an image applied (mapped) to the surface of a shape or polygon.
+Texture maps are used in full color printing to convey accurate color information to the surface of a print.

-thermoplastic: A thermoplastic is a plastic material or polymer that becomes pliable or moldable above a certain temperature and solidifies upon cooling.
+Thermoplastic: A plastic material or polymer that becomes pliable or mold-able above a certain temperature and solidifies upon cooling.

-unsupported wire: At Shapeways, a wire is a feature whose length is greater than five times its width.
+Unsupported wire: A feature which has a length that is greater than five times its width.
 An unsupported wire is connected to walls on less than two sides, and can be less structurally sound than a supported wire.

 UV map: The 3D modeling process of projecting a 2D image to a 3D model's surface for texture mapping, which is required for 3D printing in full color.
 UV texturing allows polygons that make up a 3D object to be painted with color (and other surface attributes) from an ordinary 2D image.

-watertight: In 3D printing, a model is said to be watertight if its polygon mesh is free of holes and cracks, so that all edges of each polygon in the mesh are matched to other edges in a manifold way.
+Watertight: A model is watertight if its polygon mesh is free of holes and cracks, so that all edges of each polygon in the mesh are matched to other edges in a manifold way.
 It is the mesh that is watertight, not the design overall, so for example a properly-meshed model of a colander strainer could be a watertight 3D model, while a poorly-meshed 3D model of a coffee mug could fail to be watertight.

-wire: At Shapeways, a wire is a feature within a 3D model whose length is greater than five times its width.
+Wire: A feature within a 3D model which has a length that is greater than five times its width.